-The ENA organization provides additional training resources, networking and advocacy opportunities to all those working and interested in emergency nursing.
+The ENA or the Emergency Nurses Association provides additional training resources, networking and advocacy opportunities to all those working and interested in emergency nursing.
 The community offers a platform to connect with other nurses that understand the unique challenges of emergency care.
 To become an emergency nurse, you need to have your BSN.

 Academy of Medical-Surgical Nurses

 The AMSN is a vibrant community that provides resources and a recognized certification program for medical-surgical nurses.
 Membership is open to anyone interested in medical-surgical nursing.
 Members include the RN, LPN, LVN, clinical nurse specialist, registered nurse practitioner, educator, researcher, administrator, and student.
 They are leaders who advocate for patients, mentor each other, and advance nursing practice, all to inspire excellence.